-From 17 – 25 October 2020 (during Dutch Design Week), Baltan Laboratories will host an exhibition consisting of multiple art installations and video works, inviting visitors to critically explore how to invert the paradigm of unlimited growth and reclaim economy as we see fit.
-More info TBA soon.
-Location: Natlab, Baltan Laboratories, Eindhoven, The Netherlands
+Baltan Laboratories presents the online Economia Exhibition that consists of multiple art installations and video works, inviting visitors to critically explore how to invert the paradigm of unlimited growth and reclaim economy as we see fit.
+The exhibition consists of three themes: Nature’s Economies; Shifting Value; and Re-Designing infrastructures.
+In November we will present the themes in three video exhibitions.

-#Shifting Value: shifting the notion of value implicitly changes the economy, since value is the measure of benefit.
-Acknowledging other values, besides the strictly economic one, has a big impact in the perception of growth and development of our society but also in our personal lives.
-Can this shift in perception, besides saving us from an environmental crisis, also make us happier and more fulfilled?
+Shifting the notion of value implicitly changes the economy, since value is the measure of benefit.
+Can this shift in perception, besides saving us from an environmental crisis, also improve our well being and make us more fulfilled?

-#Re-designing Infrastructures: sometimes changing a complex system is not about starting from scratch but rethinking its mechanisms.
-Infrastructures (work, health, transport, welfare, taxation…) are the building blocks of our economy: could redesigning them trigger a bigger change on a societal level?
+Sometimes changing a complex system is not about starting from scratch but rethinking its mechanisms.
+Could redesigning the building blocks of our economy trigger a bigger change on a societal level?

 The chatbot Isabot from Ottonie von Roeder, helps you to invest your money to speed up the automation of your daily job.
 Memories of Stream City by Stephane LAB shows a fictional world in which all infrastructures are commons and inhabitants behave like birds.
 With Immeasurable Range, Boey Wang reinterprets measurement from a subjective perception.
 The four measuring tools question our rigid understanding of space.